tomkerkhove/promitor/docs/configuration/v2.x/resource-discovery.md

 Every resource discovery group that is being declared needs to define the following fields:

-- `name` - Name of the resource discovery group which will be used in metrics dclaration of Promitor Scraper. *(Required)*
+- `name` - Name of the resource discovery group which will be used in metrics declaration of Promitor Scraper. *(Required)*
 - `type` - Type of Azure resources that must be discovered, see ["Supported Azure Services](#supported-azure-services) for a full list of supported types. *(Required)*
 - `criteria` - Criteria to fine-tune discovered resource.